Miyake, Tokyo: Neighboring municipalities

+Demographics

+Per Japanese census data, the population of Miyake did not fully rebound following the island's evacuation in 2000.

 History

 It is uncertain when human settlement first began on Miyakejima, but the island was known to be inhabited since at least in the early Nara period, and is mentioned in historical records for its many volcanic eruptions.
 The island was used as a penal colony during the Edo period.
 After the start of the Meiji period, in 1878, the island came under the control of Tokyo-fu and was organized into five villages (Izu, Kamitsuki, Igaya, Ako and Tsubota) under Oshima subprefecture on October 1, 1923.
 Miyake subprefecture was created out of Oshima subprefecture on April 1, 1943.

 On August 31, 1945, during the Allies' occupation of Tokyo, ground gunners on Miyake-jima fired three shots at an American transport aircraft, with no casualties.
 These were to be amongst the last shots fired in the war.

 The three villages of Izu, Kamitsuki and Igaya merged on October 1, 1946, to form the village of Miyake, which was joined by Abo and Tsubota on February 1, 1956.
 The village was evacuated in the year 2000 due to volcanic eruptions, and the inhabitants were only allowed to return from 2005.